 We’re currently focused on strengthening our long-term partnerships, to make a lasting contribution over time.

 QBE Foundation local grants are an opportunity for our people to support causes they feel passionately about.
 They’re intended to help charities delivering smaller projects within local communities.

-Local grant applications are made by QBE employees on behalf of a charity and are reviewed by the QBE Foundation Committee.
+Local grant applications are made by QBE employees on behalf of a charity they are involved with.
+They're reviewed by the QBE Foundation Committee.

-Some of the charities we have supported recently include: Parkinson’s NSW, Cathy Freeman Foundation, GO Foundation, The Big Issue, Fred Hollows Foundation, It’s a Bloke Thing and Dress for Success.
+Some of the charities we have supported include: Camp Quality, Eloise Gannon Foundation Ltd, GO Foundation, Parkinson’s NSW, Cathy Freeman Foundation, The Big Issue, Fred Hollows Foundation, It’s a Bloke Thing and Dress for Success.

 The QBE Foundation empowers our people to supports causes that are important to them.
 We offer employee matching for charity fundraising as well as a paid volunteer day annually.